lewisdoukas/sem6th/README.md

 # sem6th
-Scripts used for 6th semester
+Scripts used at 6th semester